-In advanced disease, when FEV 1 drops below 30% of predicted values, bilateral lung transplant is an option, but an imperfect one at best.
+In advanced disease, when FEV1 drops below 50% of predicted values, bilateral lung transplant is an option, but an imperfect one at best.
 Thorough risk/benefit evaluation is required.

 Corticosteroids are generally reserved for treatment of asthma in CF because of their poor side-effect profile.

 CFTR modulators.
 These medications improve function of the defective CFTR protein.
-Ivacaftor and lumacaftor are the first CFTR modulating drugs to be FDA approved, and others are under investigation.
+Ivacaftor, lumacaftor and tezacaftor-ivacaftor are the first CFTR modulating drugs to be FDA approved.
+Use of these medications is dependent on individual genotype.